dyno-might/dyno-might.github.io/_posts/2022-02-16-conspiracy-monty-hall.md

 ## Variant

 In our variant, Monty is corrupt.
 The night before the game, you show up at his house with a suitcase of cash.
 He agrees that he will follow whatever algorithm you want when choosing the door to open.
+(Of course, he still can't open a door with a car.)

 What makes this challenging is: